AusafMo/AushadHubFrontEnd/README.md

 ## What is this? :
 - The Project aims to solve the problem of identification of medicinal herbs.
 - The Machine Learning Model uses ResNet, with a validation accuracy of 98% and testing accuracy of 96%.
-- The training and testing dataset contains over 1500 images across 50 medicinal herb species.
+- The training and testing dataset contains over 1500 images across 30 medicinal herb species.
-- The model is capable of classifying the user-given image into 30 species.

 ## Tech Stack Used for this:
   * Python 3